Virgin Plus vs Koodo vs Fido

 Koodo vs. Virgin Plus: the plans

-1GB is often a starter plan and pretty basic for smartphone users.
-This plan is not recommended if you plan to stream music or videos.
-You should only perform updates and downloads when connected to WiFi.
+Both companies provide a starter plan that includes 250MB of data, catering to basic smartphone users.
+This plan is not recommended for those intending to stream music or videos; it is advisable to limit updates and downloads to when connected to WiFi.

 Opting for a Smaller Plan